-To determine if you have sickle cell trait or disease by measuring the presence and relative amount of hemoglobin S
+To determine if you have sickle cell trait or sickle cell disease

-A blood sample drawn from a vein in your arm or obtained from the heel or finger of an infant
+A blood sample drawn from a vein in your arm or, for infants, by pricking a heel or finger

 None; however, if this test is used for diagnosis, the sample should not be drawn after a recent blood transfusion.

 Sickle cell anemia is an inherited disorder that leads to the production of an abnormal type of hemoglobin called hemoglobin S (Hb S or Hgb S).
 Sickle cell tests determine the presence and relative amount of hemoglobin S in a blood sample or detect mutations in the genes that produce hemoglobin to help diagnose sickle cell anemia and/or identify people with sickle cell trait.

 Hemoglobin is the protein in red blood cells (RBCs) that binds to oxygen in the lungs and carries it to tissues throughout the body.
 Typically, hemoglobin A (Hb A, adult hemoglobin) makes up most of the hemoglobin found in normal RBCs in adults, with small amounts of hemoglobin A2 and hemoglobin F. Before babies are born, they normally produce large amounts of hemoglobin F (Hb F, fetal hemoglobin), which is then replaced by Hb A as the predominant hemoglobin shortly after birth.

 Sickle cell disease is an inherited condition, passed from parents to children.
 Inheriting mutations in the genes that code for the production of hemoglobin can lead to abnormal types of hemoglobin (variants), such as Hb S and hemoglobin C (Hb C).
 Hemoglobin Cis one of the more common hemoglobin variants and may cause no symptoms or mild illness.